Cuomo impeachment talk grows in New York Legislature

 A vocal group of mostly progressive Democrats has called for the governor to resign or be impeached as the crisis has deepened, joining with a core of Republicans who on Monday said they would propose articles of impeachment.

-Defections in the state Assembly, which has the authority to begin impeachment proceedings, have already been substantial.
-At least 27 Democrats and 12 Republicans in the chamber have called for Cuomo to resign, according to an Associated Press tally.
+Defections in the state Assembly, which has the authority to begin impeachment proceedings, had already been substantial Tuesday before a report late Wednesday about an aide who claimed she was groped in the governor’s residence.
+At least 27 Democrats and 12 Republicans in the chamber had called for Cuomo to resign, according to an Associated Press tally.

-A smaller number, 28 lawmakers from both parties, have said publicly that they want to impeach Cuomo.
+A smaller number, 28 lawmakers from both parties, had said publicly that they want to impeach Cuomo.
 That’s well short of the 76 Assembly votes that would be needed to to send the case to an impeachment court, made up of senators and state appeals court judges.

+The tally was made before The Times Union of Albany reported Wednesday that an unidentified aide had claimed Cuomo reached under her shirt and fondled her in the Executive Mansion.
+The newspaper’s reporting is based on an unidentified source with direct knowledge of the woman’s accusation.
+Cuomo said through a spokesperson that he has “never done anything like this.”

 At least 33 Democrats would have to combine with every Republican in the Assembly to hit that number.
 But even some Republicans were saying it was too early to judge Cuomo.